berensp/berensp.github.io/mb-pb-bday.md

 ---
 layout: page
-title: Berens Birney Birthdays 🎈
+title: Berens Birney Bdays 🎈
 permalink: /mb-pb-bday/
 description: One social medium per bday wish
 ---
 Our annual birthday exchanges where the only rule is that you can’t have posted on that platform previously.

-## Used up:
+## Used up / ineligible:

 | Date | Platform | From/To |
 | :---    | :---  | :---  |